 - Taxpayers who made profits from selling things like shares, a second home or other chargeable assets and need to pay Capital Gains Tax;

-- Company directors – unless it was for a non-profit organisation (such as a charity) and you didn’t get any pay or benefits, like a company car;
+- Company directors – unless it was for a non-profit organisation (such as a charity) and you did not get any pay or benefits, like a company car;

 - Taxpayers whose income (or that of their partner’s) was over £50,000 and one of you claimed Child Benefit;

-- Taxpayers who had income from abroad that was taxable in the UK;
+- Taxpayers who had income from abroad that they needed to pay tax on;

 - Taxpayers who lived abroad and had a UK income;

 There are a number of tax reliefs available for self-employed taxpayers that make a trading loss.
 This includes a partners' share of partnership trading losses.

 There may also be restrictions if the claimant:

 - worked for less than 10 hours a week on average on commercial activities of the trade